Warning: Each of those characters is a Walking Spoiler. Proceed at your own risk.The Big Bads of Queen's Blade:

 The Winter Demon

-- He Who Must Not Be Seen: So far, we don't know much about the entity behind the whole mess, and unlike the Swamp Witch and other villains, we don't even know even his or her gender.
+- He Who Must Not Be Seen: For a good chunk of the story, we don't know much about the entity behind the whole mess, and unlike the Swamp Witch and other villains, we initially don't even know even his or her gender.
+It's later revealed she is no one else than Cinderella of all things.